 In other words, distributed applications can be imagined as highly coordinated groups of programs and systems working towards achieving a single goal.
 All of these isolated agents could be seen as distributed across multiple processes on distant hosts.
 These agents or resources could also belong to multiple instances of applications at once.
 One may develop an ATM machine application, with the help of distributed systems that may consist of a database server and a system to distribute customer requests across the network to handle requests.
 The two agents within the ATM would be then the account server agent along with the customer request agents.
 Instances of these agents might also be present in the main server of the organization or the bank.

-So now that we have explained What are Java Distributed Architecture for Distributed applications our experts that provide Distributed Java Programming with RMI and CORBA Assignment Help explains other important aspects of the system as well.
+So now that we have explained What are Java Distributed Architecture for Distributed applications our experts that provide Distributed Java Programming with RMI and CORBA Assignment Help explains other important aspects of the system.
 CORBA distributed architecture and RMI with Java are important to know as well.

 Several processes can be run on a typical computer system at once.
 A process can be defined as a sequence of commands and steps in a programming language that compiles the program into an executable format.
 Thus, eventually enabling it to run and execute in the operating system.
 While a process runs in the operating system it utilises system resources like system memory, CPU, GPU and ALU along with I/O devices.
 A process can exclusively belong to a particular application or could even be shared within the applications that use singular processes to complete tasks.